 How to take part

-We are inviting parents, kinship carers (also known as family & friends carers), foster carers, social care practitioners, lawyers, voluntary organisations, policy makers and academics to share their experiences, views and insights by completing online, tailored questionnaires.
-The questionnaires are available on the left hand side of this webpage.
-Please read the briefing note about section 20 voluntary arrangements and the Inquiry before filling in a questionnaire.
+Parents, kinship carers (also known as family & friends carers), foster carers, social care practitioners, lawyers, voluntary organisations, policy makers and academics to have been invited to share their experiences, views and insights by completing online, tailored questionnaires.
+The deadline for completing a questionnaire has now passed.
+We are delighted to have received questionnaire responses from all of these different groups during the Inquiry.
+You can still follow the progress of the Inquiry by looking for regular updates on this the Inquiry webpage.

 In addition to the online questionnaires, the Inquiry will also include: